 Exhibits and Installations

 My role is usually to develop the story-line then craft the texts to communicate the messages according to the medium being used.
 Part of the process is finding the right tone and voice.
 Each community, person and story is distinctive; the words have to ring true.
 N’in Na L’nu reads as if written by a Mi’kmaw Elder.
 At the Black Cultural Centre, the voice is that of African Nova Scotians.
-In 2016-17, on behalf of the Nova Scotia Museum, I researched and wrote biographies of nearly 50 men and women who have stood out since Confederation.
-Shortened versions of two-thirds appear in the travelling exhibit VANGUARD: 150 Years of Remarkable Nova Scotians.
+In 2016-17, on behalf of the Nova Scotia Museum, I researched and wrote biographies of nearly 50 men and women for the travelling exhibit VANGUARD: 150 Years of Remarkable Nova Scotians.

 - View a 360° tour of a CPI project at Le Musée des Acadiens des Pubnicos.